brandonidas/Triton-4D-GEMM/README.md

 # Intro
 This repository presents a novel approach to optimize 4D matrix multiplications, particularly focused on enhancing Input/Output (IO) efficiency in Large Language Models (LLMs) by leveraging OpenAI's Triton.
-We introduce a block-based programming model that surpasses industry-standard cuBLAS, especially for non-square matrices.
+The block-based programming model surpasses industry-standard cuBLAS, especially for non-square matrices.
 Our evaluation on an Nvidia A100 GPU demonstrates Triton's superiority in handling irregular matrix shapes and sizes.

 The following are from the report submitted for the graduate course CPSC 538G at UBC, Fall Term 2023, instructed by Arpan Gujarati.
 The report is also included in this repository for further reading.